Raphhh/balloon/README.md

 $balloon->flush();
 ```

-## DAL: Work with arrays
+## orWork with arrays

-With the Dal usage, Balloon will map data of your file into arrays.
+With the array usage, Balloon will map data of your file into arrays.

 ### Init